Trainability Enhancement of Parameterized Quantum Circuits via Reduced-Domain Parameter Initialization: Introduction

-Despite the success in many fields, VQAs still face many challenges when scaling up the size of PQCs.
-One of the key bottlenecks is the occurrence of barren plateaus (BPs), which was first noticed in \cite{McClean2018}.
-It was shown that for deep unstructured and randomly initialized PQCs, the magnitude of the gradient of the cost function corresponding to a single local operator decays exponentially with the number of qubits.
-Moreover, for any polynomial sum of local operators, the exponential decay of trainability cannot be circumvented.
-Thus, the occurrence of BPs prohibits PQCs from training in the very beginning unless exponentially many quantum resources are provided.
-In fact, BPs may arise in many scenarios, such as randomly initialized parameters, deep and problem-agnostic PQCs \cite{McClean2018,Haug2021c,Zhao2021}, global cost function \cite{Cerezo2021c,Liuzidu2021}, large expressibility \cite{McClean2018,Holmes2022}, entanglement \cite{Marrero2021,Sharma2022}, and noise \cite{Wangsamon2021}.
-Moreover, the trainability issue cannot be addressed with gradient-free methods \cite{Arrasmith2021}.
-Thus, a solution or improvement is urgent for achieving potential quantum advantages.

-In addition to the exponentially vanishing gradient, there is another bottleneck for training capability.
-For a wide class of under-parameterized variational quantum models, which are believed to exhibit no BP\@, the landscapes of the cost function are generally swamped with spurious local minima and traps \cite{Anschuetz2022b}, and the quantities may exponentially depend on the number of parameters \cite{You2021}, which is extremely hard to optimize \cite{Bittel2021,Wierichs2020,Ge2022}.
+Despite the success in many fields, training VQAs still faces many challenges when scaling up the size of PQCs.
+One of the key bottlenecks is the magnitude of the cost gradient decaying exponentially with the number of qubits, also known as barren plateaus (BPs)~\cite{McClean2018}.
+Once BPs occur, training PQCs is prohibited unless exponentially many copies of quantum states are provided to identify the update direction through measurement.
+BPs have been found arising in many scenarios, such as randomly initialized PQCs \cite{McClean2018,Haug2021c}, deep and problem-agnostic PQCs \cite{McClean2018,Zhao2021}, global cost function \cite{Cerezo2021c,Liuzidu2021}, large expressibility \cite{McClean2018,Holmes2022}, entanglement \cite{Marrero2021,Sharma2022,Patti2021}, and noise \cite{Wangsamon2021}.
+In addition to BPs, there is another bottleneck for training.
+For a wide class of under-parameterized variational quantum models, the landscapes of the cost function are generally swamped with spurious local minima and traps \cite{Anschuetz2022b}.
+These quantities may be exponentially many in relation to the number of parameters \cite{You2021}, making it extremely hard to find a global minimum~\cite{Bittel2021,Wierichs2020,Ge2022}.